studiomitte/slide-menu/README.md

 ### Define default submenu

-To open a specific submenu with the `open` action you can give the slide menu element the attribute `data-open-target` and pass the slug or a selector for the desired target submenu item.
+To open a specific submenu with the `open` or `toggle` action you can give the slide menu element the attribute `data-open-target` and pass the slug or a selector for the desired target submenu item.
 Example:

 ```html
 <nav class="slide-menu" id="example-menu" data-open-target="/submenu">